Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Best career alternative: Freelance writer

 One of the best jobs for introverts is freelance writing.
 You can offer writing services to bloggers, authors, and digital and print publications.
-You can specialize in a niche, whether it’s copywriting, blog and article writing, or SEO quality writing.
+You can specialize in a niche, whether it’s copywriting, blog and article writing, or SEO-quality writing.
 The options are many!

-And what’s even more rewarding is that you can mostly set your own rates or pick projects that work best for you.
+And what’s even more rewarding is that you can usually set your own rates or pick projects that work best for you.
 You can also work on your own schedule (as long as you meet the deadlines), and change your work environment as you please.

 With freelance writing, you’ll have limited human communication (perhaps with your editor or client), so it’s less stressful as well.
 With that in mind, freelance writing is indeed an excellent career option for a person with an introverted personality.